stappit/stappit.github.io/posts/miut_ultra_2017.md

 ### Ribeira Seca ➡️ Machico (4.3km, 5m+, 220m-, 0:44)

 Lots of people ran past me here.
 I didn't care any more.
 At some point I was walking behing a portuguese guy called [José](https://madeiraultratrail.info/#/event/42/95/results/athlete/10053/24024), who was finishing the full MIUT course.
 We walked for an eternity.
+Thank you, José.
 The last downhill into the finish was slippery and painful but when we got to the road we jogged it in together.

 ## Post-Race